uchicago-computation-workshop/README/README.md

 # Workshop Organizational Structure on Github

-Each week of the Computational Social Science Workshop, we will add a new repository for that week's speaker, paper, and discussion board contents.
-These repositories will each be hosted on the [Github page for the Computational Social Science Workshop](http://github.com/uchicago-computation-workshop).
+Each week of the Computational Social Science Workshop, we will add a new folder in the current quarter's repository.
+This folder will contain information on that week's speaker and relevant papers.
+We will also open an issue which will contain that week's discussions.
+The quarterly repositories are hosted on the [Github page for the Computational Social Science Workshop](http://github.com/uchicago-computation-workshop), and you can find the current one [here](https://github.com/uchicago-computation-workshop/Fall2019).
 Each repository will have several recurring elements:

 * Published or working version of the paper for the workshop talk
 * Presentation from the workshop (if available post presentation)
 * A README regarding the details of the talk, speaker, and location
-* An Issues page, where MACSS students are expected to participate
+* Link to the target issue on the Issues page, where MACSS students are expected to participate

 # MACSS Participation and Open Source Debate